If you are not satisfied with a product or a service that you received, there may be ways for you to resolve your issue:

 3. Write a Complaint Letter to the Seller.

-If contacting the company by telephone is unproductive, you should then write a letter.
+If initial attempts at contacting the company are unproductive, you should then write a letter.
 An effective complaint letter should be clear and concise, and include all the facts.
 Include copies - not originals - of documents regarding your complaint, such as sales receipts, repair orders, warranties, cancelled checks, contracts, and any correspondence with the company.

 You may want to send a 30 Day Demand Letter.
 If your problem involves an unfair or deceptive practice, which is a violation of the Massachusetts Consumer Protection Act, the law requires you to send the merchant a demand letter 30 days before filing a claim in court.
 The merchant must make a good faith response within 30 days, or it could subject him/her to triple damages and attorney's fees.
 For instructions on writing a 30 Day Demand Letter, including a sample letter, see our 30 Day Demand Letter Page.